Joe O'Connor

 Impressive victories against Zhao Xintong, Ding Junhui, Mark Williams and Ricky Walden saw him equal his previous career-best semi-final run, before a standout 6-3 win against Neil Robertson saw him go one better in Edinburgh.

-Although he would lose the title match 9-2 to Gary Wilson, he would go on to reach the quarter-finals of the Welsh Open and the semi-finals at the Players Championship later in the season, achieving a new career-high ranking of number 30 in March 2023.
+Although he would lose the title match 9-2 to Gary Wilson, he would go on to reach the quarter-finals of the Welsh Open and the semi-finals at the Players Championship later in the season and break into the world’s top 30 for the first time.

 Early Career